acoustid/chromaprint/README.txt

 automatically if it's available, so it shouldn't be necessary to use it.

 If you are on Mac, you can use the standard Accelerate framework with the vDSP library.
 This requires you to install no external libraries.
-To compile Chromaprint with vDSP support, use the `WITH_VDSP` option.
+It will use vDSP by default on OS X (but there still is a `WITH_VDSP` option).

 Unit Tests
 ----------